Call for Proposals

 Having made the difficult decision to cancel the conference, we are now moving into the next phase of planning for what follows.
 Please watch for updates in the coming months about alternate, online events for our members to fill part of the void created by canceling the conference.
 Thank you for your understanding and patience.

-The International Society for the Scholarship of Teaching and Learning invites you to join its 16th annual conference, which will be hosted in Atlanta, Georgia, USA, from October 9 to 12, 2019.
-International scholars and educators will come together to share recent work and to discuss how our collective efforts will permeate walls and barriers and promote change in higher education.
-The conference will feature preconference workshops facilitated by leading scholars in the field, distinguished international plenary speakers, panel discussions, individual paper and poster presentations, concurrent workshops, and ISSOTL’s signature Conference Commons for informal idea-sharing and networking.
-In addition, we are continuing the tradition of International Collaborative Writing Groups immediately before the conference, October 6-8.
-You can find more information about those here.
+The International Society for the Scholarship of Teaching and Learning invites you to join its 17th annual conference, which will be hosted in Perth, Western Australia from October 27 to 30, 2020.
+International scholars and educators will come together to share recent work and to discuss how our collective efforts can ensure that the practices and cultures that we value at our universities, and in wider society, can be sustained into the future.
+The conference will feature pre-conference workshops facilitated by leading scholars in the field, distinguished international and local plenary speakers, panel discussions, individual paper and poster presentations, concurrent workshops, and ISSOTL’s signature Conference Commons for informal idea-sharing and networking.
+In addition, we are continuing the tradition of International Collaborative Writing Groups immediately before the conference, October 25-26.
+More information about the ICWGs will be posted soon.

 General information for all formats